-Senior Management comprises the Group's Management Team, without counting the current CEO and the former Chairman, who are named as directors, along with their fellow directors.
+Senior management comprises the Group's Management Team, without counting the CEO, who qualifies as a director, along with the other board members.

 The Directors section includes the remuneration of the members of the Board of Directors in their capacity as such and for their executive functions.
-Remuneration for executive functions includes, in particular, that paid to the former Chief Executive Officer for the period running from 1 January 2022 to 17 February 2022, as well as the remuneration paid to the current Chief Executive Officer for her current functions as of 17 February 2022.
-The table does not include the remuneration received by the former Chief Executive Officer upon leaving the Company, who in 2022 received \in 405 thousand for this item, with a total of \in 270 thousand outstanding over the following three years.
+The figures for 2022 include the remuneration for executive duties of the former CEO for the period running from 1 January 2022 to 17 February 2022, as well as the remuneration of the current CEO for her current functions as of 17 February 2022.
+The table does not include the compensation received by the former CEO due to his departure from the company, who in 2022 received $\in$ 405 thousand for this item, leaving $\in$ 270 thousand deferred over following three years.
+No information is shown for the former CEO in 2023, although during that year he did receive the first deferred payment of the compensation for his departure, the deferred payment of previous variables as well as the payment of consideration for the non-compete clause, amounting to $\in$ 194,301.

 The "Fixed salary" item of Senior Management includes the amounts accrued for the departure of members of the Management Committee, in accordance with prevailing law and regulations.

 The item "Variable salary" does not include amounts accrued during the year that are to be deferred to future years and which are subject to malus and clawback clauses.
-In 2022, the variable salary to be deferred over the next three financial years amounted to \in 127 thousand for Senior Management.
+In 2022, the variable salary to be deferred over the next three years (2024, 2025 and 2026) was $\in$ 159 thousand for the Senior Management and $\in$ 15 thousand for the CEO, with the same amount being received in shares.
+The other directors do not have any variable salary.
+In 2023, the variable salary of the senior management to be deferred over the next three years (2025, 2026 and 2027) amounted to $\in$ 28 thousand.
 In the case of the Chief Executive Officer, the portion shown in the table relates to the non-deferred accrued portion of their salary, having accrued another portion in shares.
-The amount to be deferred over the following three years amounts to \in 29 thousand, half of which will be received in cash and the other half in kind.
-The variable salary not included in the table above for 2021 that is deferred over the following three years amounts to \in 278 thousand for Senior Management and \in 39 thousand for the directors.
+The deferred amount corresponding to the following three years (2025, 2026 and 2027) is $\in$ 3 thousand in cash, receiving the same amount in shares.